kaunel85/ong-bylaws/bylaws.md

 ARTICLE IV: ELECTIONS
 ---------------------
+29. The Parliamentarian, Chorister, and Librarian of the Chapter shall be appointed by the President.

-29. The groupings and order of officers for elections shall be as follows:
+30. The groupings of officers and order of elections for general elections shall be as follows:

-    a.
-Executive Committee
+    - Executive Committee
        1. President (if necessary)
        2. Vice President (if necessary)
        3. Treasurer